LeeZeHao/Kiki_Delivery_Docs/features/hardware/internet.md

 ---
 # Internet Connectivity

-### Proposed

-A wireless method for the drone to connect to the internet.
-Must be supported by Raspberry Pi 5 and able to provide suitable internet specs to support WebRTC video calls.
+A wireless method for the drone to connect to the internet is essential for its functions.

-### Current Progress

 A SIM7600 Raspberry Pi HAT module is used to provide 4G internet connectivity.
+It is supported by Raspberry Pi 5 and able to provide suitable internet specs to support WebRTC video calls.

 During testing, it has proven sufficient for smooth operation and video / audio feed.

 ----